nicolasdanelon/UnofficialDocs/source/reference/settings.rst

 ***************************

 ``default_dir``
-   Sets the default save directory for the view.
+   Sets the default save folder for the view.

 Input Settings
 **************

 ``command_mode``
    If set to ``true``, the buffer will ignore key strokes.
-Useful to emulate Vim.
+Useful when emulating Vim's modal behavior.